zokam1411/milestone-project-4/README.md

 - As a Guest User, I want to search for an item in the shop.
 - As a Guest user, I want to sort prducts by price, name and category.
 - As a Guest user, I want to see products within selected category.
-- As a Guest User, I want to see detailed view of an item.
+- As a Guest User, I want to see product detailed view.
 - As a Guest User, I want to be able to add items into the bag.
 - As a Guest User, I want to be able to manipulate a bag content.
 - As a Guest User, I want to see total count of the basket on every page.